MontiCore/siunits/src/main/grammars/de/monticore/SIUnits.md

    [de.monticore.symbols.OOSymbols.mc4][OOSymbols]
    grammar.
-2. Create a derive and a synthesize class for your language which usually combine the existing derive/synthsize classes with a DelegetorVisitor.
-In addition, each TypeSymbol, TypeVarSymbol, FieldSymbol, and MethodSymbol needs to be set a SymType while building the symbol table.
-Furthermore, each Expression, Literal, SignedLiteral, and MCType and MCReturnType need to have an enclosing scope.
-Exemplary, this is all done for the
+2. Create a derive and a synthesize class for your language which usually combine the existing derive- / synthsize- classes using a DelegetorVisitor.
-  [TestSIJava][TestSIJavaGrammar]
-  language.
+3. While building the symbol table each TypeSymbol, TypeVarSymbol, FieldSymbol, and MethodSymbol needs to be assigned a [SymTypeExpressions][SymTypeExpression].
+4. While building the symbol table each Expression, Literal, SignedLiteral, MCType and MCReturnType need to have an enclosing scope.
+5. When using methods or functions, those need to have a spannedScope which only contains the parameters.
+In this scope, the scope of the method's body can be nested.

+Exemplary, this is all done for the [TestSIJava][TestSIJavaGrammar] language.
 For further explanation, see the documentation for the [TestSIJava][TestSIJavaDoc] language.